therealtrex/GCP-GDIMacGyver/content/Lab2_dataflow/lab_2_dataflow.en.md

 ![image_tag](/static/Lab2_dataflow/image40.png)

-- You will also see when the tempalte is deploy there is extra information displayed
+- You will also see when the tempalte is deployed there is extra information displayed

 ![image_tag](/static/Lab2_dataflow/image40.png)